CAIS Secondary students have a rigorous, challenging, holistic education experience with a focus on experiential learning.

-The academic year is organized into 2 semesters, with a report being issued at the end of each.
-Parents attend Parent Student Teacher Conferences (PSTC) 4 times during the year with their child to discuss their progress directly with their teachers.
+The academic year is organized into two terms, with a progress report at the end of term one and a final report card being issued at the end of the academic year.
+Parents attend Parent Teacher Conferences (PTC) twice during the year with their child to discuss their progress directly with their teachers.

-All students study the the IB Programmes through the English language.
-In the Middle School students who require additional English support are in the English for Academic Purposes (EAP), which is an integral part of the CAIS English as an Additional Language (EAL) programme.
+All students study the IB Programmes through the English language.
+In the Middle School students who require additional English support receive extra English classes, which are an integral part of the CAIS English as an Additional Language (EAL) programme.

 The Secondary School Schedule

-The School day starts at 7:55 with the 15 minute Homeroom Advisory session.
-The Secondary school is organized on a two week schedule, with a Week 1 and a Week 2 which allows greater flexibility.
+The School day starts at 7:50 with a 5-minute Homeroom Advisory session.
+The Secondary school is organized on an eight-day cycle, eight-block schedule, with six 55-minute blocks per day which allows greater flexibility.

 Units of Learning and Student Unit Fact Sheets

-All CAIS students are organized into one of 4 Houses, Wolves, Foxes, Serpents and Dragons to allow for friendly opportunities for inter-school competition in sports, games and activities.
+All CAIS students are organized into one of 4 Houses, Wolves, Foxes, Vipers and Dragons to allow for friendly opportunities for inter-school competition in sports, games and activities.